 Emails to your student database also significantly affect your reputation and branding in the eyes of the school community.
 Word of mouth is an incredibly powerful sales tool, and professional and valuable emails can certainly supplement this.

 When it comes to choosing a school for their kids, reputation is a huge decision factor.
-Check out our post on How to Build and Manage Your School's Reputation.
+Check out our post on

 Your website subscribe form